Sailos

 On-chain Verification

-You should now have a contract.sol in your ./target/ directory.
+You should now have a Verifier.sol in your ./target/ directory ready for deployment on any chain.

 Trimming your SRS